 Over in east London, you’ll find more vertiginous views at Skylight on the top of Wapping’s Tobacco Dock – a revived warehouse, that now hosts regular food and drink events, including the London Craft Beer Festival (9-11 August) and Meatopia (30 August-1 September).

-Finally, continue the buzz at Ham Yard Hotel in Soho, where resident bees produce honey that trickles down into the cocktail menu, and swing by Pergola for bars and street-food kiosks from the likes of D/F Mexico and Patty & Bun.
+Finally, continue the buzz at Ham Yard Hotel in Soho, where resident bees produce honey that trickles down into the cocktail menu.

-Oh we do like to be beside the seaside – so much so that we’ve started building them in the city.
+Oh we do like to be beside the seaside – even in the city.
 This summer, you can find bona fide sand on the shores of the Thames amid the benches, beach huts, daybeds and deckchairs of Neverland in Fulham.
 Gorge on halloumi burgers and lamb skewers from Jimmy Garcia’s celebrated BBQ Club pop-up (Friday–Sunday), as well as pizzas from a wood-fired oven.
 The tropical-themed bottomless brunch on Sundays brings piña coladas and frozen daiquiris, with sand sculpting, DJs and yoga sessions on other days.

 A good alternative for families is Beach East in Queen Elizabeth Olympic Park, where next to the Aquatic Centre, you can find a thousand tonnes of sand and a giant paddling pool, plus the requisite beach bar for grown-ups.